Giants spoil Bumgarner’s return to SF, beat Diamondbacks 4-3

 TRAINER’S ROOM

 Diamondbacks: LHP Caleb Smith (COVID-19) was scheduled to throw in an alternate training camp game Saturday but experienced some mid-body soreness.
-“We decided to kind of back him out and evaluate him day-to-day,” manager Torey Lovullo said.
+“We decided to kind of back him out and evaluate him day-to-day,” Lovullo said.
 “It’s not a huge setback for us right now.
 I think in the next couple of days we’ll make the decision at the alt site when he jumps back in there and has that outing.
 Just being cautious right now with somebody we feel like is very important to us.”

 Giants: OF Austin Slater (strained left groin and flexor strain in right elbow) was reinstated from the 10-day IL and served as the designated hitter, going 0 for 5 in the leadoff spot.
 He is not yet available to play in the outfield due to the elbow soreness.
-“We’ll keep looking at that day-to-day,” manager Gabe Kapler said.
+“We’ll keep looking at that day-to-day,” Kapler said.
 “It’s improving and getting better every single day, but we’re going to wait for that final green light where we know he’s going to be safe.” … RHP Jeff Samardzija (inflammation in right shoulder) and LHP Drew Smyly (sprained left index finger) each threw approximately 50 pitches in three-inning simulated games.
 Both threw all of their pitches and came out feeling healthy.
 The Giants will determine their next step in the coming days.

 ROSTER MOVES